How to Repair Your Driveway

 Asphalt and concrete driveways are subject to wear and tear over time.
 Nature gradually damages the paving, and this will lead to potholes or cracks.
 Vegetation may also force its way up through the surface.
 However, repairing your driveway is much simpler than it may appear.
 The key is to repair the driveway before the cracks begin to expand, as this will allow moisture to erode the ground beneath.

 Focus on the Root of the Problem

-While weather can play an important role in damaging concrete paving, there are other factors that may be at work.
+While the weather can play an important role in damaging concrete paving, other factors may be at work.
 You will first want to check to make sure that there aren’t any nearby trees with roots that are pushing the concrete up.
-If this is the case, these trees must be removed, as merely sealing up the crack in this case won’t prevent it from continuing to happen.
+If this is the case, these trees must be removed, as merely sealing up the crack, in this case, won’t prevent it from continuing to happen.